Despair-Games/poketernity/src/data/biomes/README.md

 ### Assets

 #### bgm and bgm loop point
-The bgm is the spring representation of the background music of a biome saved as a mp3 like `public/audio/bgm/town.mp3`.
-Right now all the bgm's are named as the lowercase representation of the biome id, but this can be set to anything.
+All BGM files must be stored in the `public/audio/bgm` directory, then the `bgm` parameter passed into a biome's constructor should match the name of the BGM file.
+For example, if the file is saved as `public/audio/bgm/town.mp3`, the `bgm` parameter should be `town`.
+Right now all the bgm's are named as the lowercase representation of the biome ID.
+This can be set to anything, but make sure to update the corresponding keys in `bgm-name.json` translation files.

-The loop point is a number that represents the loop point of a bgm in seconds.
+The loop point of a bgm, measured in seconds, should be set to ensure that the bgm loops/replays smoothly after the bgm file's ending.

 #### Props and bg
-TBD

-TBD (talk about background tinting and indoor biomes)

 biomeName_a represents the player's field circle. biomeName_b represents the opponent's field circle.